tecip-nes/pyot/README.md

 ./a_install_reqs.sh
 ```

-Then create a local sqlite database:
+This command creates a local sqlite database and loads some preliminary data on it:
 ```sh
 ./b_install_db.sh
 ```
+An admin user account is automatically created.
+Username: *noes*.
+Password: *noes*.

 How to run the application
 --------------